 Well, I’ll tell you that you’ll need to know a lot more than just, “How much am I going to pay each month?”
 You’ll need to arm yourself with all kinds of information before you go in to buy a new set of wheels.

-I talked with our Director of Financial Outreach Jessica Oliver about what questions you need to ask when buying a new car.
+I talked with our Director of Financial Outreach Jessica Sharon about what questions you need to ask when buying a new car.
 Here are Jessica’s recommendations:

 What’s your credit score?